Roller Coaster Lawsuit News: Six Flags Denies Wrongdoing

 Neither the state of Texas nor the federal government inspects amusement park rides.
 That means all inspections and maintenance tasks are performed by the company.
 Therefore, the investigations conducted by the plaintiffs’ attorneys will be extremely important, because it will have be determined whether the cause was a defective design, or lax park maintenance, or perhaps both.

-If you or someone you know has been injured or killed in an accident involving a ride at a carnival or theme park, please contact the experienced Texas Amusement Ride Accident Lawyers at Ramsey Hill LLP as soon as possible.
+If you or someone you know has been injured or killed in an accident involving a ride at a carnival or theme park, please contact the experienced Texas Amusement Ride Accident Lawyers at Hill Law Firm as soon as possible.